simp/simp-core/spec/acceptance/suites/README.md

 #### yum repositories enabled

-This test enables EPEL, SIMP 6_X and SIMP 6_X_Dependencies repositories.
-It explicitly does not enable the Puppet repositories, as the test expects the Puppet RPMs to be available in the SIMP 6_X_Dependencies repository.
+This test enables SIMP 6_X and SIMP 6_X_Dependencies repositories.
+It explicitly does not enable the EPEL or Puppet repositories, as the test expects the EPEL and Puppet RPMs required for SIMP to be available in the SIMP 6_X_Dependencies repository.

 #### puppetserver installation